Ebube111/alx-zero_day/README.md

-this file is mandatory for all Alx students
+This file has been updated